jeniverede/jeniverede/README.md

 *   🚀  I'm currently working on [Frontend Mentor projects](http://www.frontendmentor.io/profile/jeniverede)
 *   🧠  I'm learning Swift for Apple
 *   🤝  I'm open to collaborating on projects for non-profit organisations helping animals, people or the environment
-*   ⚡  I bake an excellent chocolate cake.
+*   ⚡  I bake a delicious chocolate cake.

 ### Socials